globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

     [^manageability]: 'Work Manageability' isn't an ideal name.
 Forgive me for trying to force everything into 'ilities'.

-To meet all the above we need a framework rather than just a requirements document.
-The following are practices I've tried and that I consider essential to get to such a framework:
+To meet all the above we need a framework rather than just a requirements document (Tony: a similar statement should be made at the beginning. it is not clear to me in opening paragraph that you are advocating for the use a framework to manage the capture and refinement of the requirements).
+(Mike: hopefully done, see intro) The following are practices I've tried and that I consider essential to get to such a framework:
 - User stories linked to web pages / documents that contain the details about the requirements, e.g., a story in Jira linked to a page in Confluence.
 Carefully written pages could yield a good view of the requirements.
 This is attractive because a story should be a placeholder for a conversation so it's good to minimize the details in a story by moving them to another document.
 This approach doesn't yield good requirements if the documents are largely organized by the user stories.
 Such an organization is just a more documented version of the problem that user stories are not requirements.
 I've routinely seen such requirements documentation be difficult to follow and poorly synchronized with the state of the product.
 - [Story Mapping](https://jpattonassociates.com/story-mapping/) - This is very attractive because it organizes the user stories into end-to-end journeys.
 I highly recommend learning about story mapping and applying those ideas in combination with the requirements framework proposed in this article.
 The creator of story mapping describes it as: "A story map helps teams decompose feature ideas into smaller buildable parts, and best choose the subset of parts that will result in a successful product release."
 You learn about it by following this bullet's link to Story Mapping.
 I've seen only limited use of story mapping in the wild.
 It requires a specialized tool to support it.
 While all the core ideas work for me, I have one big issue with it.
 It suffers from the fundamental problem of being based on user stories, so the journeys are a chopped up into a work management view of the requirements.
 - [Domain Analysis Documents](https://www.amazon.com/How-Understand-Almost-Anything-Practitioners/dp/B0C2RBL5KC) - This is essentially the fundamental work of doing business analysis.
 The link for this bullet points to a new and excellent book on the topic.
 It extends traditional analysis with powerful ideas and techniques focused on the language of the business.
 The description of the book says: Domain analysis is the process of understanding a body of knowledge, the subject matter of a domain.
 Minimally you want to document everything you are agreeing to implement in whatever format works for that domain.
 Ideally, you want to capture the concepts, vocabulary, rules and constraints clearly enough so you can define a set of abstractions and their relationships.
 The goal is to document the *language* that can be used to completely and unambiguously describe, and ultimately execute, the subject matter in the domain.
 You follow a set of practices to enable you to write everything you know about the requirements as you learn them.
-Analysis of the domain is fundamental but for the requirements framework you still need to find a way to connect all the requirements for all the areas of the product together.
+Analysis of the domain is fundamental for any product building process.
+For the requirements framework there is no magic way to balance writing too much or not enough.
+We don't want to require that big documents are written up front.
+You need to stay agile and evolve your analysis.
+For the requirements framework the key is to do enough to connect all the requirements for all the areas of the product together.
+(Tony: to me, this sounds like a very heavyweight document for agile) (Mike: I tried to say balance is needed and big docs are needed. )
 - [Behavior Driven Development (BDD)](https://cucumber.io/blog/bdd/better-requirements-by-harnessing-the-power-of-exa/) - BDD is the best approach for capturing detailed requirements.
 I believe that using each BDD scenario as a user story is an excellent approach.
 Having multiple BDD scenarios as the Acceptance Criteria for a story is my second choice.
 BDD is essential but it's hard to see how all the individual scenarios fit into the overall requirements so something more is needed.

 As noted above, these practices have limits that keep us from getting to the desired framework.
 My requirements framework meets all the 'ilities' by combining the Story Mapping, Domain Analysis Documents, and BDD centered around an updated approach to use-cases.